 Arkansas lays claim to cheese dip: “invented here,” they say.
 Texans dispute this: “chili de queso” (melted cheese with things in it) is part of their Tex-Mex pantheon.

 “We don’t care what it’s called,” one Arkansan wrote on social media.
 “We just love dipping food into cheese.”
 But the locals also hold that their cheese dip owns a special smoothness and pour-ability that Tex-Mex queso lacks and that Arkansans love.

 And love it they do at the Cheese Dip Championship, where the many fine chefs of Little Rock and beyond present their personal takes on this humble and caloric dish.

 As for you the public: show up, pay your admission, and play the field.
 Bring a muffin tin.
-The tasting booths hand out their samples in small plastic cups; you need the cups in a muffin tin to safely carry around the multiple cups of sloppy, cheesy goodness.
+The tasting booths hand out their samples in small plastic cups; you need a muffin tin to safely carry around the multiple cups of sloppy, cheesy goodness.

 And bring tortilla chips, though the event provides them.
 One Little Rock local writes, “There is a very good chance that chips run out before cheese dip, and people are gross and will straight-up drink cheese dip.”
 Don’t be those people.